 Be a traveler, not a tourist.

-December 7th, 2015 · No Comments · Art, Education, Museums, Musings, Teaching & Learning, travel
+December 7th, 2015 · Comments Off on Be a traveler, not a tourist. · Art, Education, Museums, Musings, Teaching & Learning, travel

 Children and electronics